Friday, June 30, 2017

 Friday, June 9, 2017

 The Mummy is directed by Alex Kurtzman and stars Tom Cruise, Sofia Boutella, Annabelle Wallis, Jake Johnson, and Russell Crowe.
 The plot of the movie is an ancient princess is awakened from her crypt beneath the desert, bringing with her malevolence grown over millennia, and terrors that defy human comprehension.
 With most Tom Cruise movies I see the trailer and get really excited for the movie than I see it and it turns out to be pretty bad.
 With this movie, I fell into that same trap.
 With this movie Universal hopes to launch their own cinematic universe of monsters after this they may want to reconsider that.
 Not everything about this film is bad though I did enjoy Tom Cruise's performance.
 It's easy to tell that he is having a lot of fun with this.
 Also, the big final action sequence was entertaining.
 Those are the only two good things about the movie there are a lot of problems and the first and biggest is that this film was written by 5 or 6 people and it shows.
 This movie is all over the place.
 Most of the characters in this movie are boring with like I mentioned before the exception of Tom Cruise.
 Russell Crowe is in this movie and I won't spoil who he plays I thought he did fine for the limited amount of screen-time he had.
 He runs a secret organization kind of like S. H. I. E. L. D in the Marvel cinematic universe.
 Jake Johnson is the comedic sidekick and every time he tries to be funny it is very lame.
 Annabelle Wallis was completely useless.
 She needs to be saved all the time.
 Rarely does she solve anything.
 She just brings Tom Cruise to where he needs to go.
 It's horrible timing to be coming out the week after Wonder Woman a movie that had a strong female lead.
 There really isn't much to like in this aside from one great action scene and Tom Cruise.
 Like I mentioned at the start Universal wants to have their own cinematic universe and I was really looking forward to it after this I doubt they make anymore.
 1 out of 5 stars for The Mummy.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Wednesday, June 7, 2017

 Wonder Woman is directed by Patty Jenkins and stars Gal Gadot, Chris Pine, Robin Wright, and David Thewlis.
 The plot of the movie is before she was Wonder Woman she was Diana, Princess of the Amazons, trained warrior.
 When a pilot crashes and tells of conflict in the outside world, she leaves home to fight a war to end all wars, discovering her full powers and true destiny.
 Going into this movie I was skeptical I was aware of all the great reviews, but haven't liked a lot of superhero movies in the past.
 This movie isn't going to end up being one of my favorites of the year, but I did enjoy watching it for the most part.
 Gal Gadot is fantastic as Wonder Woman.
 I think that mainly has to do with the writing.
-The fact that she just wants to save the world and do the right thing make you care about her.
+The fact that she just wants to save the world and do the right thing makes you care about her.
 I also like how it's a fish out of water story.
 In a lot of movies when a character is brought into a new world they know nothing about they usually act like a complete moron, but here Wonder Woman takes it a little more seriously.
 She's not a complete fool stumbling all over the place.
 She is just in a world where she doesn't understand and the comedy comes from that.
 Chris Pine is very likable and he has great chemistry with Gal Gadot.
 The action scenes are some of the best I have seen in a superhero film.
 I do have two problems with the movie and they are pretty big ones.
 The first is the Germans those characters were so boring every time they were on screen I had to struggle to stay awake.
 My second problem with the movie is the pacing this movie felt like it would never end.
 I checked my watch 3 or 4 times and that's something I never do.
 3 out of 5 stars for Wonder Woman.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.